-There are several situations where a party to family law proceedings might apply; for example A party to family law proceedings requires funds to have legal advice and to undertake all necessary investigations in order that their court matter is ready and that any outcome achieved is fair and equitable.
+There are several situations where a party to family law proceedings might apply; for example a party to family law proceedings requires funds to have legal advice and to undertake all necessary investigations in order that their court matter is ready and that any outcome achieved is fair and equitable.

 There are other interim orders that parties might obtain.
-You may have no money at all and need funds urgently to re-establish and set up house.
+You may have no money at all and need funds urgently to re-establish and set up the house.
 One that often is confused is interim maintenance or urgent interim maintenance.

 There are a number of legislative routes to a ‘lump sum order’.
 One can use section 72 and 74 to obtain a maintenance order, section 79 with the enabling provision of section 80(1)(h) for the property, or section 117 for costs.
 Each of these varied sections enables the court to make such an order, and each has different requirements regarding providing the court with the basis upon which it can make such an order.